-- LEP Implementation Team (or responsible individuals for compliance) – Individuals appointed by Arlene Schatz, Clinical Director to review LEP Implementation activities within Washburn Center for Children.
+- LEP Implementation Team (or responsible individuals for compliance) – Individuals appointed by LEP, Director of operations to review LEP Implementation activities within Washburn Center for Children.

 - Meaningful access – Meaningful access to programs, information, and services is the standard of access required of federally funded entities to comply with language access requirements of Title VI of the Civil Rights Act of 1964.
 To ensure meaningful access for individuals with Limited English Proficiency, service providers must make available to clients, patients and their families language assistance that is free of charge and without undue delay resulting in accurate and effective communication.